I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 These are the big players, although, as of January 2019, 72 different government space agencies existed.
 Even Nigeria has a space program costing $123 million a year.

 Mark Thompson is a member of the Council of the Royal Astronomical Society.
-In 2011, he expressed reservations at Discovery News about the cost of space programs: “I found myself wondering if it’s right that we are spending all this money on space exploration when people on our own planet are suffering so horribly, either at the hands of Mother Nature or poor governments.”
+He expressed reservations at Discovery News about the cost of space programs: “I found myself wondering if it’s right that we are spending all this money on space exploration when people on our own planet are suffering so horribly, either at the hands of Mother Nature or poor governments.”

 Space Exploration or Social Development